Coronavirus: where to buy face masks and how to make your own

 Some experts fear improper mask use may even put people at more risk of infection, so it's also important to know how to use and clean a mask safely.

-High-filtration masks are limited use and should be left for NHS and other frontline workers, and surgical masks are single-use disposable products.
+High-filtration respirator masks are limited use and should be left for NHS and other frontline workerrs, and surgical-style medical masks are single-use disposable products.
 As they're in high demand, it's likely to be difficult and expensive to keep up a steady supply.
 The environmental impact of everyone using disposable surgical masks would also be high, as they are non-recyclable.

-However, bear in mind, a homemade cloth mask doesn't conform to any particular standards as it's not a medical product, so it pays to be vigilant about who you buy from, or consider making one yourself.
+However, bear in mind, a homemade cloth mask doesn't conform to any particular standards as it's not a medical product, so it pays to be vigilant about who you buy from, or consider making one yourself in line with the guidance.

 Face mask features to look out for

-There are a few different types of mask available to buy, from simple cotton cloth masks made by individual sellers in response to the current crisis, to commercial options made from polypropylene or with in-built filters.
+There are a few different types of mask available to buy, from simple cotton cloth masks made by individual sellers in response to the current crisis, to an increasing number of commercial options made from everything from cotton to polypropylene.

 Cotton masks These are simple and lightweight, usually in either a pleated or moulded design.
 Look for masks with multiple layers of fabric for additional filtration, or a filter pocket, rather than just one layer.